-- CBC structures programs to culminate in the attainment of industry-recognized certificates, completing technical instruction with workplace skills educations.
-Subrecipient shall market OJT's to businesses within one of the priority sectors established within our region, including those who have used WorkSource in the last two years. - City University offers over 50-degree programs through evening and weekend classes, as well as distance learning. - Washington State University (WSU) Tri-Cities offers strong community support and partnerships, particularly with the nearby Pacific Northwest National Laboratory (PNNL), that provides unique learning opportunities to keep pace with the rapid change in critical demand industries within our region. - Charter College offers associate and bachelor's programs in an "accelerated" format in business, healthcare, legal, technical, and the trades.
+- CBC structures programs to culminate in attaining industry-recognized certificates and completing technical instruction with workplace skills education.
+Subrecipient shall market OJTs to businesses within one of the priority sectors established within our region, including those who have used WorkSource in the last two years. - City University offers over 50-degree programs through evening and weekend classes, as well as distance learning. - Washington State University (WSU) Tri-Cities offers strong community support and partnerships, particularly with the nearby Pacific Northwest National Laboratory (PNNL), which provides unique learning opportunities to keep pace with the rapid change in critical demand industries within our region. - Charter College offers associate and bachelor's programs in an "accelerated" format in business, healthcare, legal, technical, and the trades.

-L. INDIVIDUAL TRAINING ACCOUNTS
+K. INDIVIDUAL TRAINING ACCOUNTS